 Plums aren’t the only unripe fruit that Persians enjoy.
 We also enjoy sour unripe grapes, gooreh.
 We also pickle the gooreh or use it in stews, specifically Persian Eggplant Stew (khoresh bademjan).

-And yes, there is another unripe fruit we enjoy: raw green almonds (chaghaleh badoom).
+We also enjoy raw green almonds (chaghaleh badoom).
 This is the stage where the outer pod is soft and edible and the inner almond is still not fully formed.
 The center is deliciously sour.

 We enjoy chaghaleh badoom by itself, like gojeh sabz, with a bit of salt or in a stew, Khoresh Chaghaleh Badoom.